The best Template for Quarterly One-on-One Meetings

 Every successful team needs regular pit stops – not for changing tires, but for feedback, personal development and goal adjustments.
 One-on-one meetings between managers and employees are exactly that: the short but extremely relevant stops that ensure no one is left behind.

-In the best-case scenario, of course, it's about more than just "staying on track": good one-on-one meetings can give your team a boost.
+At best, of course, it’s about more than just “not falling by the wayside”: Good one-on-one meetings can give your team a boost.

 Which brings us to the topic: A template for quarterly 1-to-1 meetings between managers and employees.